go140point6/pvpcoin-masternode-setup/readme.md

 ## Start your masternode
-Now you are ready to start things in this order:
+Now you are ready to start things in this order (this assumes your control wallet is running and current with the blockchain, if not, start it and wait for it to sync):

 1. On the control wallet, you DID encrypt this wallet, didn't you?
 Don't forget to escape any special characters (see the top).
 The number after the passphrase is the time in seconds that the wallet remains unlocked, you only need it unlocked long enough to start up the masternode.